 — Kinder Morgan Natural Gas Pipeline: Wrong Choice for Massachusetts – A Single Page Fact-Sheet outlining the pipeline project and its impacts

-Our Broader Mission: To stop the expansion of fossil fuel infrastructure in Massachusetts and to promote expanded efficiency and sustainable, renewable sources of energy and local, permanent jobs in a clean energy economy.
+Our Broader Mission: To stop the expansion of fossil fuel infrastructure in New England and upstate NY and to promote expanded efficiency and sustainable, renewable sources of energy and local, permanent jobs in a clean energy economy.

 Why the pipeline is being proposed: